Disappearance of Mona Blades: Investigation

 In 2005, Blades' brother, Tony Blades, told the Daily Post his family had not talked to the media during the previous 30 years about their feelings because it was too hard on them, especially their mother, who was then in her 80s, and her father had died not knowing his daughter's whereabouts.

-In January 2012 police dug up the concrete laundry floor of a house in Kawerau looking for her body, but found nothing of interest.
+Former Kawerau policeman Tony Moller believed his ex-colleague, former traffic officer Derrick Hinton, was involved in Blades’ death.
+Moller's allegations have been strongly rejected by Hinton’s family.
+Based on those allegations, police in January 2012 used excavators to dig up the laundry floor of a Kawerau property where Hinton lived in the 1970s but found nothing of interest.

 Aftermath

 The Mona Blades case featured on TVNZ's Cold Case programme in July 2018.
 The programme revisited the case with expert detectives and re-examined the original files hoping to find new leads.
 The experts concluded that the original investigation focused too heavily on the hunt for the orange Datsun and may have misled potential witnesses by using photographs which did not resemble Blades' hairstyle at the time of her disappearance.
 A detective said that gang members or their associates may have been involved in the disappearance.
 Blades had gang affiliations, and gang members may have been travelling on the road to a gathering in Wellington that weekend.